Commonwealth Local Government Forum

 Exploring key issues

-Over the course of the meeting, participants also had a number of opportunities to drill down on key issues of importance including the financing basic services, modalities for ensuring just transition, addressing climate change & environmental degradation and peace, security and migration.
+Over the course of the meeting, participants also had a number of opportunities to drill down on key issues of importance, including financing basic services, modalities for ensuring just transition, addressing climate change and environmental degradation and peace, security and migration.
 It was agreed that:

-Basic services are public services, and while there may be different modalities for financing these national government must ensure access, affordability and accountability for all.
-Peace and stability are essential for developmetn and underpin access to basic services and the ability to finance basic services and climate mitigation and adaptation messures.
+Basic services are public services, and while there may be different modalities for financing these, national government must ensure access, affordability and accountability for all.
+Peace and stability are essential for development and underpin access to basic services, and the ability to finance basic services, climate mitigation and adaptation messures.

-The link between poverty and climate vulnerability must be at the core of the just transition and the most vulnerable must be supported to access sustainable livelihoods in safe and resilient settlments.
-Local Economic Development (LED) is a wholistic way to plan and coordinate local investments, support local businesses, small producers, and increase local livelihoods while feeding into wider national, regional and continental development.
-Clean growth most be at the core of development wiht support in place for SMMEs to develop business models that take both nature and the investment environment into consideration.
+The link between poverty and climate vulnerability must be at the core of the just transition and the most vulnerable must be supported to access sustainable livelihoods in safe and resilient settlements.
+Local Economic Development (LED) is a holistic way to plan and coordinate local investments, support local businesses, small producers, and increase local livelihoods while feeding into wider national, regional and continental development.
+Clean growth most be at the core of development with support in place for SMMEs to develop business models that take both nature and the investment environment into consideration.

-Hon David Alabi Kolade, CLGF vice-Chairperson, reminded all participants that “both civil society and local government have an important roll to play at the local level.
-These are different but complementary roles, and we are looking to the EU to accompany these partnerships to ensure the best for our citizens.”
+Hon David Alabi Kolade, CLGF vice-Chairperson, reminded all participants that 'both civil society and local government have an important role to play at the local level.
+These are different but complimentary roles, and we are looking to the EU to accompany these partnerships to ensure the best for our citizens.'

 Back to News